hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprcursor.md

 ## Important notes

-Although many apps support server-side cursors (e.g. qt, chromium, electron, hypr ecosystem) some apps still don't (like gtk)
+Although many apps support server-side cursors (e.g. Qt, Chromium, Electron, Hypr Ecosystem) some apps still don't (e.g. GTK).

 Apps that do not support server-side cursors and hyprcursor will still fall back to XCursor.

 For those apps, you need to export `XCURSOR_THEME` and `XCURSOR_SIZE` to a valid XCursor theme, and run `gsettings set org.gnome.desktop.interface cursor-theme 'THEME_NAME'` for gtk.
-If `gsettings` schemas are not available to you (e.g. on NixOS you will get `No schemas installed`), you can run instead:
-`dconf write /org/gnome/desktop/interface/cursor-theme "'THEME_NAME'"`.
+If `gsettings` schemas are not available to you (e.g. on NixOS you will get `No schemas installed`), you can run instead: `dconf write /org/gnome/desktop/interface/cursor-theme "'THEME_NAME'"`.

 If the app is a flatpak, run `flatpak override --filesystem=~/.themes:ro --filesystem=~/.icons:ro --user` and put your themes in both `/usr/share/themes` and `~/.themes`, and put your icons and XCursors in both `/usr/share/icons` and `~/.icons`.

 ## I don't want to use hyprcursor